 Pro Bono attorneys represent parents of children whose health is at risk due to the presence of environmental health hazards in the home.
 These housing conditions cases may involve negotiating with the family’s landlord and/or filing a civil case to force the landlord to address housing code violations and substandard housing.

 Cases are referred to Children's Law Center from a variety of sources, including the DC Superior Court, Guardians ad litem for children in the abuse and neglect system, attorneys practicing in DC Superior Court, social workers, and other legal services organizations.
-Prospective clients may also call into our Helpline, which is staffed full-time by experienced intake attorneys.
 Children's Law Center conducts extensive screening before we refer cases to pro bono attorneys.

 CLC emails a list of available cases approximately twice per month.
 Cases are placed with qualified pro bono attorneys on a first-come, first-served basis.
 Please contact CLC's Pro Bono Director, Jen Masi, or CLC's Pro Bono and Intake Assistant, Alyssa Tender, if you would like to receive information about available cases.

 No background in family law is necessary to be a pro bono attorney with Children's Law Center.
 We have worked successfully with many attorneys with no prior family law experience and/or limited litigation experience.
 Our trainings, online resources, and mentors are available to ensure all our pro bono attorneys are well equipped for their cases.